-A few of these items are on my Power 10 list, which means I tend to keep them on hand for throw-together meals anyway.
 I swear that even on days when it seems like there’s absolutely nothing to eat, if you keep your kitchen stocked you’ll be able to throw something similar together in 10 minutes.
-These also make for a quick and easy packed lunch!
+These also make for a quick and easy packed lunch.
 Just throw a bunch of stuff in a bowl and call it good.

 More importantly than being able to make something on the fly is making something that’s actually tasty and satisfying too.

-Leafy greens (salad greens like arugula or leaf lettuce, sautéed kale or chard)
+- Leafy greens – arugula or leaf lettuce, sautéed kale or chard

-Fruit (apples or pears, fresh berries, dried cherries, dates, pom seed)
+- Fruit – apples or pears, fresh berries, dried cherries, dates, pomegranate seeds

-Avocado or Cheese (smoked gouda, crumbled feta/bleu/goat or parmesan, nutritional yeast)
+- Avocado or Cheese – smoked gouda, crumbled feta/bleu/goat cheese, parmesan, nutritional yeast

-The cool thing is that you can customize this based on your own dietary needs and preferences and still end up with something balanced and filling.
-Perfect for anyone who says salads aren’t worthy of a meal.
+The great thing about these: you can customize this based on your own dietary needs and preferences and still end up with something balanced and filling.
+Perfect for anyone who thinks salads aren’t worthy of a meal.

-brown rice + red cabbage + chicken + peanuts + peanut sauce
+- Brown rice + red cabbage + chicken + crushed peanuts + peanut sauce

-couscous + feta + olives + cucumber + tomatoes
+- Couscous + feta + olives + cucumber + tomatoes + salmon

 If you want to get ambitious and do some prep for the upcoming week, pick 1-2 items from each of the categories above and make sure everything is prepped and ready to go (cook grains, wash greens, make a batch of dressing, etc.).

-I love these food storage containers because they are sleek, durable, don’t stain, and are dishwasher-safe.
+I love these food storage containers (affiliate) because they are sleek, durable, don’t stain, and are dishwasher-safe!

 When it’s time to eat, it’s as simple as pulling out all of your ingredients and assembling something delicious.
-Experiment with different combinations until you find your favorites!
+Experiment with different combinations so you never get bored.